byumjin/The-Shrines/README.md

 We chose deferred rendering for getting screen space information such as rougness, normal, easily, and used 3 G-buffers (first one is for albedo color and opacity, second one is for specular color and roughness, last one is for normal and emissive).
 And, we used GGX lighting model for physically-based rendering.
 For perfection, it needs some methods such as pre-filtered light probe to get global illumination in real-time, we only used screen space reflections.

 ### Shadow
 ...

 ### Translucent Material

+To add translucent material, we needed to use additional depth buffer only for it and compare with G-buffer's depth buffer.
+The reason why we could not use G-buffer's depth buffer is for blending between the result of translucent rendering and opaque rendering.
+And, to present real translucent, the ordering problem should be addressed.
+But, we just used one layer translucent for simplicity.

 #### Water

+For making wavy water, we used noise map which has 3 noise channels like perlin and worley and blend them with different time seed instead of using normal map.
+And, our water material compares the depth between opaque and water for changable blending effects along the distance between them.

 ### Screen Space Reflections